with LCD Display for Microchip PIC16F77

 This application has entirely the same setup as the AT Keyboard Box V2.05.

-of the AT Keyboard Box.
-The analog foil-keypad decoding approach
+foil-keypad of the AT Keyboard Box.
+The analog foil-keypad

-The analog value built by the keypad resistor cascade needs
+the A/D conversion.
+The analog value built by the keypad

-For a detailed description, please refer to the section 'How the numeric foil-keypad works'
+description, please refer to the section 'How the numeric foil-keypad works' and

 Numeric foil-keypad |